pjhartzell/pjhartzell.github.io/about.markdown

 A displaced Pennsylvanian currently residing in New Hampshire by way of Texas.

-I stumbled into the geospatial world by via a Land Surveying degree and decided to stay.
+I happened into the geospatial world via a Land Surveying degree and decided to stay.